yudinal/Swift-Protocols-Lab/README.md

 1. Complete the lab
 1. Push your changes to your Fork
 1. Submit a Pull Request back to the assignment repo
-1. Paste a link to of your Fork on Canvas and submit
+1. Paste a link of the pull request on Canvas and submit

 <pre>
 Question 1.